 Leaving the EU might come with several drawbacks

 In the case of Britain, around 43% of its exports go to EU members.
 Unless a replacement deal is agreed upon, leaving could result in British goods being subject to tariffs.
 Thanks to a Brexit-driven crime surge, British corporations are now more likely to trade with corrupt markets outside of the EU.
 Meanwhile, several US banks and many companies have decided to move jobs out of London and into the EU.
-In early 2017, the Pound fell to a 10-week low in part due to these reasons, and, although it has since bounced back against the dollar, the same hasn’t held true in comparison to the euro.
-While many have theorized about where Brexit could lead the country, the persistent uncertainties of Brexit’s impact on the UK – both economically and diplomatically – is worrisome at best.
+In early 2017, the Pound fell to a 10-week low in part due to these reasons, and, although it bounced back against the dollar, it remains to be seen what will happen post-Brexit, especially compared to the euro.
+While many have theorized about where post-Brexit will lead the country, the persistent uncertainties of Brexit’s impact on the UK – both economically and diplomatically – is worrisome at best.

 The Bottom Line: The EU was created to put an end to centuries of war between its members, a goal that it has achieved.
 However, projects like the Euro and policies for tackling the refugee crisis appear to be more detrimental to some countries than others.
 Do you think the world is better off with a united EU or a divided one?